the-vtex-files/the-vtex-files.github.io/discovery.md

 (it just resembled a wolf, but that wasn't apparent to me back then)<br>
 Finally I was ready for some action.

 Reflections of captured radio beams fed my directed-energy weapon (DEW), triggering armor-piercing fin-stabilized discarding sabots (APFSDS) to penetrate the object with kinetic energy.
 My display indicated a high hit-rate, the wolf however, completely unbothered, was still coming for me with a determined grin on its face.
 My hands clenched in anger around the railgun and I kept aiming and firing without breathing space nor kill.
 "Keep calm Charlie", I've tried to reassure myself, "comply with system management standards."
-Fair enough - I just had the sole option of a standard gun, constructed by our mighty corporation and usually more than efficacious to eliminate all foreign matter as instructed.
+Fair enough - I just had the sole option of a standard rifle, constructed by our mighty corporation and usually more than efficacious to eliminate all foreign matter as instructed.
 The wolf stopped moving and stood now right in front of my muzzle.<br>
-"Who the hell are you .. you should be lacerated flesh by now."
+"Who the hell are you?"
+I screamed ".. you should be lacerated flesh by now."

 "Hi, I'm Divock", said the chimeric being calmly<br>
 "things got horribly wrong, they've cancelled the future and consequently space-time. you won't notice it atm but I got a msg for you - to know where you're at."<br>